stevenmcdonald/IEnvoyProxy/README.md

 }
 ```

+Precomiled binaries are also available on the [releases page](https://github.com/stevenmcdonald/IEnvoyProxy/releases)

 ### Getting Started

 If you are building a new Android application be sure to declare that it uses the